 Spirit Airlines offers great deals and incredibly low-priced air tickets to its customers — there’s no secret about that.
 Many consumers who are looking for a no-frills ticket look to Spirit Airlines for their flights.

 The base fare can be as low as $29 in many circumstances… sometimes even lower.
 In March 2007, Spirit changed its fare model by removing amenities (which inflate the base ticket price on other carriers).

 Basically, the more amenities you include, the more a ticket will cost.
-To capture their market, Spirit reduces the cost of a ticket and lets passengers buy all of the ancillary items separately (like seat selection or checked luggag).
+To capture its market, Spirit reduces the cost of a ticket and lets passengers buy all of the ancillary items separately (like seat selection or checked luggage).

 3. Do I have to purchase a seat on Spirit Airlines?